-Collinwood with a population of 1,500 was laid out on a liberal plan with streets enough for a small city.
+Collinwood, with a population of 1,500, was laid out on a liberal plan with streets enough for a small city.
 It had churches, three schools, six stores, four doctors, two drug stores, one hardware store, two boot stores, one clothing store, two millinery stores, one hotel, The Warren House, two livery stables, two news depots, one wagon and blacksmith shop, one harness shop, three meat markets.
 A post office was established in 1875.

-By 1890 Collinwood was a major switching point of the Lake Shore & Michigan Southern Railroad as well as the site of vast rail freight yards.
+By 1890 Collinwood was a significant switching point of the Lake Shore & Michigan Southern Railroad as well as the site of vast rail freight yards.
 The Collinwood Railroad Yards eventually included more than 120 miles of track and extensive repair shops, providing the basis for the area's early growth.

 An influx of immigrant workers settled in the area when the railroad purchased 160 acres to build a repair yard and roundhouse in 1874.
 The need to provide housing for workers gave birth to a new settlement, named Collinsville after the railroad’s chief engineer, Charles Collins.
-Collinsville became a major switching point and the location of its vast freight yards.
+Collinsville became a significant switching point and the location of its vast freight yards.
 The railroad yards eventually included over 120 miles of track and extensive repair shops, providing the basis for the area's early growth.

 The LS&MS railroad built a station just east of 140th Street south of the tracks attracting wealthy Cleveland residents to build summer homes in the North Collinwood area.